wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 **Maharaj:**&ensp;What about science?

 **Q:**&ensp;Science is circular: it ends where it starts, with the senses.
-It deals with experience, and experience is subjective.
+It deals with experiënce, and experiënce is subjective.
-No two persons can have the same experience, though they may express it in the same words.
+No two persons can have the same experiënce, though they may express it in the same words.

 **M:**&ensp;You must look for truth beyond the mind.